 ‘Yes, we understand the need for a fully automated system to deal with CCFL flat screens but what about LEDs and others?
 Can we just shred these?’

-It is agreed by most everyone involved in the recycling and management of waste FPDs that screens backlit with Cold Cathode Fluorescent Lamps (CCFLs) cannot be shredded.
-It is not acceptable due to the mercury content of ccfls which will contaminate the shredded fraction.
+It is agreed by almost everyone involved in the recycling and management of waste FPD's that screens backlit with Cold Cathode Fluorescent Lamps (CCFLs) cannot be shredded.
+It is not acceptable due to the mercury content of CCFLs which will contaminate the shredded fraction.

 Where there are no or limited regulations pertaining to the specific treatment of LCD panels (US for example classifies FPDs as Universal Waste with direction on mercury recovery only) the question… What about LEDs?
 Can we just shred these?’ can be answered by pointing to two key negative outcomes of shredding FPDs: